Visit the Blue Mountains By Train: 2 Easy Itineraries

 The Skyway ride is quick and offers fantastic views.

-The light across the valley is best earlier in the day, and the Skyway is popular with tour groups, which is why I recommend you take this ride first.
+The light across the valley is best earlier in the day, and the Skyway is popular with tour groups, so I recommend taking this ride first.

 Blue Mountains Scenic Skyway view